Nikkei up more than 1 pct on Europe hopes, Elpida soars

 * Foreign institutions still not active buyers

-TOKYO, Sept 15 The Nikkei average climbed more than 1 percent on Thursday, moving away from a 2-1/2 year closing low hit the previous day as investors bought back shares after France and Germany said Greece's place remains in the euro zone.
+TOKYO, Sept 15 The Nikkei average climbed more than 1 percent on Thursday, moving away from a fresh 2-1/2 year closing low as investors bought back shares after France and Germany said Greece's place remains in the euro zone.

-Tech shares rose and Elpida Memory soared after the memory chip maker said it may shift some production to Taiwan from Japan to cope with the yen's strength and survive in a dwindling market.
+Tech shares also rose and Elpida Memory soared after it said may shift some production to Taiwan from Japan as part of a slew of emergency measures to combat unrelenting yen gains that are sapping profitability.

-Although there are still widespread fears that Greece will ultimately default on its debt, sentiment for riskier assets got a lift after Europe's top bureaucrat said plans for a common euro zone bond, seen by many as a key tool to ease the region's debt crisis, would soon be presented.

-But analysts said that despite Thursday's rise, Tokyo stocks will likely face downward pressure in the next few weeks amid ongoing concerns about Europe's debt problems.

 Valuations for Tokyo shares remain attractive, with about two-thirds of shares traded on the Tokyo stock exchange's main board trading below their book value.
 However, this hasn't tempted foreign institutions into much fresh buying, market participants said.